SOM3-1/LocalDiscoverPlatform/README.md

 3. **Running the Python Scripts:**

    - **Add Database Credentials:**
-     - Edit the Python script to add your Omega username, password, and connection string.
+     - Edit the `credentials.py` file to enter your Omega username, password, and connection string.
      - Example:
        ```python
        username = 'your_username'